Phala-Network/phala-wiki/content/docs/pdiem/_index.md

 ![](/images/docs/pdiem/pdiem-system-design.png)

-- **pDiem Contract**: The core of pDiem, a confidential contract that validates and accepts Diem deposit and process withdraw request;
+- **pDiem Contract**: The core of pDiem, a confidential contract that validates and accepts Diem deposits and processes withdraw requests;
-- **pDiem Relayers**: The nodes that relay Diem deposit transactions to the pDiem Contract, and broadcast the withdraw transactions to Diem;
+- **pDiem Relayers**: The nodes that relay Diem deposit transactions to the pDiem Contract, and broadcast the withdrawal transactions to Diem;
-- **Phala Network**: It runs the pDiem Contract, and relayes XCM between pDiem and other parachains;
+- **Phala Network**: It runs the pDiem Contract, and relayes XCM transactions between pDiem and other Polkadot parachains
 - **Polkadot**: The relay chain that connects parachains including Phala Network;
-- **Parachains**: The other blockchains we aim to serve;
+- **Parachains**: Other blockchains in the Polkadot ecosystem we aim to serve;
 - **XCMP**: [Cross-chain Messaging Protocol](https://wiki.polkadot.network/docs/en/learn-crosschain).

-Among the component listed in the diagram, the **pDiem Contract** and the **pDiem Realyers** are the core of the pDiem bridge protocol.
+Among the components listed in the diagram, the **pDiem Contract** and the **pDiem Realyers** are the core of the pDiem bridge protocol.
 The contract is deployed on Phala Network.
-It handles users' Diem deposit transactions and withdraw requests.
+It handles users' Diem deposit transactions and withdrawal requests.
 The relayers are the contributors who run pDiem Relayer program, which relay the transactions between the Diem blockchain and the pDiem contract.

-pDiem receives assets from the Diem blockchain, generates a *pDIEM* token on the Polkadot side, and can also transfer it back to redeem the original assets.
+pDiem receives assets from the Diem blockchain, generates **pdiem bridged tokens** on the Polkadot side, and can also transfer them back to redeem the original assets.
 This is achieved by a combination of different components.
 In the docs, we will introduce:

 - [The Reservation-based Model]({{< relref "docs/pdiem/reservation-based-model" >}}),
 - [The Light Validation Client]({{< relref "docs/pdiem/light-validation-client.md" >}}),